jjsvenson/jj-svenson-baseball-analytics/catching.md

 ## Contact

 I am always looking to improve my reports and to hear the opinions of others.
-If you have any questions or comments, feel free to connect with me at [svensonjj@gmail.com](mailto:svensonjj@gmail.com).
+If you have any questions or comments, feel free to connect with me at [svensonjj@gmail.com](mailto:svensonjj@gmail.com) or view my [LinkedIn](https://www.linkedin.com/in/john-jj-svenson/)!